-The Lavender Orpington is, in my opinion, one of the most gorgeous breed of chickens.
+The Lavender Orpington is, in my opinion, one of the most gorgeous breeds of chickens.
 Their plumage is so light and fluffy and they’ve brought a really fun dynamic to our flock.
 I’ve since added two more to our coop and have enjoyed learning more about this incredible chicken.

 I found this awesome chart over at the Happy Chicken Coop to give us a good overall snapshot of this breed.